 Here keys K1 ...
 Kn are any expressions with literals or bound variables.
-If all keys exist in map M, all variables in V1 ...
+If all key expressions evalute successfully and all keys exist in map M, all variables in V1 ...
 Vn is matched to the associated values of their respective keys.